“We now have a full picture of everything that is going on and a single point of truth for information.”

-The integration of two best-of-breed software solutions has provided a growing family owned manufacturing firm the functionality of an enterprise system for a fraction of the cost.
+The integration of two best-of-breed software solutions has provided a growing family owned manufacturing firm the functionality of an enterprise ERP system for a fraction of the cost.

 The combination of the Accredo accounting system and 4Technology manufacturing software has proven a winning formula for Auckland-based wallboard painting company, AJ Bates Ltd. A single point of information entry and a seamless ‘order to invoice’ workflow process has been achieved, ensuring all orders are invoiced accurately, fulfilled and delivered on time.